 Your goals aren’t relevant

 Goals that are relevant to your life, as well as your life stage, can make quite a difference.
 Ensuring your goal aligns with the direction of your life and doing something you actually want to be working towards.
-Ask yourself if its the right time, does this align with your values and does it seem worthwhile.
+Ask yourself these three questions:

 “We mistakenly believe that there is a lot of time left in the year, and we act accordingly.
 We lack a sense of urgency, not realizing that every week is important, every day is important, every moment is important.
 Ultimately, effective execution happens daily and weekly!”

 Your goals don’t have a timeframe

 It’s all well and good to have a time frame, but it also needs to be realistic.
 Decluttering your whole house in a single day probably isn’t possible.
 But leaving yourself with a year to do the job is also probably too long.

 Breaking a larger task down into smaller goals that are more actionable can also help you determine how much time you will need.